California Court Records

 California Inmate Search

-California inmate records contain information about people currently incarcerated in correctional facilities, such as state prisons, conservation (fire) camps, county and city jails.
-Typically, the data held in these records include:
+California inmate records contain information about people currently incarcerated in correctional facilities, such as state prisons, conservation (fire) camps, county, and city jails.
+Typically, the data held in these records includes:

 - The inmate’s full name and nicknames